OPRM1

 Location: 6q25.2

-Key Functions: Pain perception, opioid response, reward system regulation, addiction susceptibility
+Key Functions: Pain perception, opioid response, reward system regulation, addiction susceptibility, mood modulation

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |